Multi-Modal Level-of-Service Indicators

 Amenity |

-Features and services that enhance user comfort and enjoyment |
+Features and services that enhance user enjoyment |

-· Internet service (on vehicles and in waiting areas) · Entertainment · Supports sociability and community cohesion |
+· Internet service (on vehicles and in waiting areas). · Entertainment. · Integration with community events and activities. |

 Effectiveness of efforts to encourage public transportation. |

-· Popularity of promotion programs. · Effectiveness at raising the social status of transit travel. · Increases in public transit ridership in response to marketing efforts. |
+· Popularity of promotion programs. · Effectiveness at raising the social status of transit travel. · Ridership increases in response to marketing efforts. |

 Several walking and cycling Level-Of-Service rating systems have been developed.
 Some are more complete than others, as summarized in Table 9.
 Newer indices tend to be more comprehensive and therefore more accurate at evaluating service quality and predicting the effects of changes in transit service and accessibility.

-Table 9 Transit Indices Compared (Fu, Saccomanno and Xin, 2005)
+Table 9 Transit Indices Compared (Fu, Saccomanno and Xin 2005)

 Indices |